cockroachdb/pebble/docs/rfcs/20211018_range_keys.md

 sstable is `b@30`, the compaction flushes the fragment `[a,e)@50` to the first sstable and updates the existing fragment to begin at `b@30`.

-If a range key extends into the next file, and the range key's end is truncated for the purposes of determining the sstable end boundary.
+If a range key extends into the next file, the range key's end is truncated for the purposes of determining the sstable end boundary.
 The first sstable's end boundary becomes `b@30#inf`, signifying the range key does not cover `b@30`.
 The second sstable's start boundary is